Best Chateaux in the Loire Valley

 The largest castle in the Loire Valley: Chateau de Chambord.

-Best Chateau Hotel Stay Near Chambord: If you want to stay in a chateau with Loire River views, check out Chateau de Colliers ($145+/night) ~ located just 8 kilometers from Chambord.
+Best Chateau Hotel Stay Near Chambord: If you want to stay in a chateau with river views, check out Chateau de Colliers ($145+/night) ~ located just 8 kilometers from Chambord.
 Dating from the early 20th-century, this chateau features Louis XV furniture & a lounge terrace with sweeping Loire River views.

 2) Chateau de Cheverny